-66. For Bangladesh, flooding was highlighted as a priority environmental issue, calling for strengthened flood control policies to minimize the impact of riverbank erosion and ease drainage congestion.
+65. In China, water issues include wetland pollution and reclamation, as well as over-exploitation of priority environmental issue, calling for strengthened flood control policies to minimize the impact of riverbank erosion and ease drainage congestion.
 A Least Developed Country (LDC), Bangladesh has a high population density, with a large portion living in marginal lands, including the extensive floodplains of the Ganges Delta and nearby Sundarbans.
 This may explain why so many of the issues identified in the Rio Conventions are of high priority to Bangladesh.